fabiensiron/atomos/README.md

 # Atomos #

-Atomos is a light-weight kernel based on Linux/Android which is based on a userland Virtual-Machine like Dalvik (Android).
+Atomos is a light-weight kernel based on several small kernels like Linux 0.01, SimpleOS, Pepin, K (LSE).

 ### Why? ###